-TDHCA shall, within a reasonable time after the entry of this judgment, implement the following affirmative actions concerning the awarding of 4% and 9% LIHTC in the Dallas metropolitan area:
+TDHCA shall, within a reasonable time after the entry of this judgment, implement the following affirmative actions concerning the awarding of 9% LIHTC (and, to the extent applicable, 4% LIHTC) in the Dallas metropolitan area:

-A. include in the QAP as an additional below-the-line criteria the "Opportunity Index," as set forth in the Plan at 6-7;

-B. include in the QAP the additional below-the-line criteria regarding the quality of public education and anti-concentration, and remove all other "Development Location" criteria, as set forth in the Plan at 7-8;
+- A. include in the QAP as an additional below-the-line criteria the "Opportunity Index," as set forth in the Plan at 6-7; - B. include in the QAP the additional below-the-line criteria regarding the quality of public education and anti-concentration, and remove all other "Development Location" criteria, as set forth in the Plan at 7-8;

-C. continue to include in the QAP a 130% basis boost for proposed developments in high opportunity areas ("HOAs");

-D. continue to include in the QAP criteria for disqualifying proposed development sites that have undesirable features, as set forth in the Plan at 11-13, and incorporate the more robust process of identifying and addressing other potentially undesirable site features, as set forth in the Plan at 13-14;

-E. promulgate by rule a fair housing choice disclosure that must be given to prospective tenants and maintain a website providing information as to tax-credit assisted properties, as set forth in the Plan at 18;

-F. conduct an annual disparate impact analysis, as set forth in the Plan at 18-19;

-G. provide a mechanism to challenge public comments that cause proposed developments to receive negative points, as set forth in the Plan at 19, and include in the QAP the additional two-point below-the-line criterion regarding support or neutrality from a neighborhood organization that previously opposed a development and an associated debarment rule, as set forth in the Plan at 19-20;

-H. adopt a tie breaker, in the event of a tie in scoring a 9% application, that favors an application proposing development in an HOA; and

-I. each calendar year, no later than 120 days after the TDHCA Board of Directors issues final commitments for allocations of LIHTC, file the annual report with the clerk of court, in accordance with the memorandum opinion and order filed today.
+- C. continue to include in the QAP a 130% basis boost for proposed developments in high opportunity areas ("HOAs"); - D. continue to include in the QAP criteria for disqualifying proposed development sites that have undesirable features, as set forth in the Plan at 11-13, and incorporate the more robust process of identifying and addressing other potentially undesirable site features, as set forth in the Plan at 13-14; - E. promulgate by rule a fair housing choice disclosure that must be given to prospective tenants and maintain a website providing information as to tax-credit assisted properties, as set forth in the Plan at 18; - F. conduct an annual disparate impact analysis, as set forth in the Plan at 18-19; - G. provide a mechanism to challenge public comments that cause proposed developments to receive negative points, as set forth in the Plan at 19, and include in the QAP the additional two-point below-the-line criterion regarding support or neutrality from a neighborhood organization that previously opposed a development and an associated debarment rule, as set forth in the Plan at 19-20; - H. adopt a tie breaker, in the event of a tie in scoring a 9% application, that favors an application proposing development in an HOA; and - I. each calendar year, no later than 120 days after the TDHCA Board of Directors issues final commitments for allocations of LIHTC, file the annual report with the clerk of court, in accordance with the memorandum opinion and order filed today.

+Nothing in this judgment precludes TDHCA from following its usual processes to include the Revitalization Index, as set forth in the Plan at 10-11, in the QAP.